UMP 135x40 [M10+M12] GW F 600 kg / N38 - search holder

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these magnets are able to complicate diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
+Furthermore, small elements of these magnets are able to be problematic in medical diagnosis after entering the body.

 Keep neodymium magnets away from people with pacemakers.